andreazignoli/pyoxynet/README.md

 There are challenges that transcend both national and continental boundaries and providing people with universal access to good quality health care is one of them.
 Emerging technologies in the field of AI and the availability of vast amounts of data can offer big opportunities to stimulate innovation and develop solutions.

-Oxynet wants to become a tool for a quick and encompassing diagnosis of medical conditions with cardiopulmonary exercise tests (CPET) and promote accurate and timely clinical decisions, ultimately reducing the costs associated with current evaluation errors and delays.
+*Oxynet* wants to become a tool for a quick and encompassing diagnosis of medical conditions with cardiopulmonary exercise tests (CPET) and promote accurate and timely clinical decisions, ultimately reducing the costs associated with current evaluation errors and delays.

 The main building blocks of Oxynet are:

 * A network of experts in the field of CPET
-* A large crowdsourced data set
+* A large crowd sourced data set
 * An AI algorithm able to approximate human cognition in the analysis of CPET

-We are interested in creating more research opportunities with other Universities and Departments, hospitals and clinics, medical doctors and physiologists (also operating in intensive care units), companies involved in the development (including patenting and validation) and in the commercialisation of medical devices (e.g. metabolic carts and medical software).
+We are interested in creating more research opportunities with other Universities and Departments, hospitals and clinics, medical doctors and physiologists (also operating in intensive care units), companies involved in the development (including patenting and validation) and in the commercialization of medical devices (e.g. metabolic carts and medical software).

-We want to bring together key actors from across sectors to jointly implement our R&D road map and: support the research activities financially (including scholarships for research fellows or publication fees for open access journals), provide intellectual contribution for scientific publications or grant application, share data for testing/developing new algorithms, develop web-based applications (e.g. crowdsourcing applications, automatic interpretation of new data, websites for communicating the outcomes of the project), conduct market and patent analyses, and validate the algorithms for clinical settings.
+We want to bring together key actors from across sectors to jointly implement our R&D road map and: support the research activities financially (including scholarships for research fellows or publication fees for open access journals), provide intellectual contribution for scientific publications or grant application, share data for testing/developing new algorithms, develop web-based applications (e.g. crowd sourcing applications, automatic interpretation of new data, websites for communicating the outcomes of the project), conduct market and patent analyses, and validate the algorithms for clinical settings.

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give Pyoxynet a star!
 Thanks again!